 Mathew indicated the research and development that has gone into producing the vehicle would also be of great assistance to the RV industry, with many more caravans and motorhomes now camping off grid and relying on solar power.

 The particular vehicle, aptly named Violet, has been a long-term project, commencing in 2016, it took over a year to construct and a cost of over $600,000.
 And whilst this cost is high, one of the major goals of the project is to use this research to produce the first road legal solar car.

-This car, in particular, has been in trials since and recently participated in the World Solar Challenge from Darwin to Adelaide but, unfortunately, did not finish as the suspension failed, so on this occasion, they are attempting to drive from Sydney to Perth and back again in record time.
+This car, in particular, has been in trials since.
+Also, recently participated in the World Solar Challenge from Darwin to Adelaide.
+Unfortunately, did not finish as the suspension failed.
+So on this occasion, they are attempting to drive from Sydney to Perth and back again in record time.

-We caught the team during day two of their adventure as they were preparing to cross the Nullarbor, a journey that many of us plan on.
-The plan is to test the car on the way over to Perth and then attempt to drive all the way back in 9 days finishing at Milson Point in Sydney.
+We caught the team during day two of their adventure.
+They were preparing to cross the Nullarbor, a journey that many of us plan on.
+The plan is to test the car on the way over to Perth.
+Then attempt to drive all the way back in 9 days finishing at Milson Point in Sydney.

-The team were planning to stay in swags along the way in Caravan Parks and Free Camps, but ironically, after planning almost everything to do with the car, they had not planned too far ahead when it came to finding camping grounds.
+The team was planning to stay in swags along the way in Caravan Parks and Free Camps.
+Ironically, after planning almost everything to do with the car, they had not planned too far ahead when it came to finding camping grounds.